Learning logic programs by discovering higher-order abstractions: Related Work

 \section{Related Work}

 \textbf{Higher-order logic.} Many authors advocate using higher-order logic to represent knowledge \cite{DBLP:conf/mi/McCarthy95,ilp20}.
-Although some approaches use higher-order logic to specify the structure of programs \cite{clint,mugg:metagold,hexmil}, most approaches only learn first-order programs \cite{tilde,aleph,probfoil,dilp,metabduce,apperception,popper}.
-Some approaches use higher-order abstractions to learn higher-order programs \cite{metaho,hopper}.
-However, these approaches require user-defined higher-order abstractions as part of the BK.
-By contrast, we automatically discover higher-order abstractions.
+Although some approaches use higher-order logic to specify the structure of learnable programs \cite{clint,mugg:metagold,hexmil}, most only learn first-order programs \cite{tilde,aleph,probfoil,dilp,metabduce,apperception,popper}.
+Some approaches use higher-order abstractions \cite{metaho,hopper} but need user-defined abstractions as input.
+By contrast, we automatically discover abstractions.